AMENDED BYLAWS OF THE PARENT COMMUNITY ORGANIZATION OF THE ENVIRONMENTAL CHARTER SCHOOL

 Section 2.
 Checks.

-Two authorized signatures will be required on a requisition for each check issued by the PCO.
-At least one signature on each check will be an officer.
-The Steering Committee will designate up to five Steering Committee members and school administrators to have the authority to sign checks issued by the PCO.
-The second signature will be one of the designated individuals.
-The Treasurer will verify all expenditures before checks are issued.
+The Steering Committee and school administration will each designate three individuals (three Steering Committee members and three school administrators) to have the authority to sign checks issued by the PCO.
+One authorized signature is required for each check issued under $500.
+Two authorized signatures will be required on each check issued over $500.
+The Treasurer will verify the legitimacy of all expenditures before checks are issued.
+One of the authorized signatories will approve expenditures prior to issuance.
+The approving signatory cannot be the signer(s) on the check to be issued.
 Expenditures by the PCO in excess of one hundred and fifty dollars ($150.00) and outside of the approved annual budget must be authorized by a vote of the Steering Committee.

 Section 3.
 Grants.